389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

     cd /opt/fedora-ds/alias
     ../shared/bin/certutil -d . -P admin-serv-yourhost- -L

-you should see server-cert listed as an SSL server certificate.
+you should see server-cert listed as an TLS/SSL server certificate.

 ### admin-serv/config/adm.conf (Fedora DS 1.0.4 and earlier only)

 The following only applies when using Fedora DS 1.0.4 and earlier.
-When Admin Server SSL is enabled, the file should have the following 3 additional attributes:
+When Admin Server TLS/SSL is enabled, the file should have the following 3 additional attributes:

     security: on
     certDBFile: /opt/fedora-ds/alias/admin-serv-yourhost-cert8.db